 Incidentally, an army experiment with cats backs up this theory.
-According to the Auditory Hazard Assessment Algorithm for Humans (AHAAH), studies have indicated that there are several auditory hazards that can occur from intense sounds that enter cats' ears.
+According to the Auditory Hazard Assessment Algorithm for Humans (AHAAH), studies have indicated that several auditory hazards can occur from intense sounds that enter cats' ears.
 The study focused on cats who were anesthetized (to eliminate middle ear muscle activity) and then exposed to various places where impulses were produced at different peak pressures using a rifle gun.

 Symptoms of Hearing Loss

 There are several symptoms of hearing loss, from experiencing unresponsiveness to loud noises, to difficulty rousing them from sleep.
 Kittens who are deaf may be more vocal and may play rougher as they can not hear the cries of their littermates.
 If your cat looks disoriented, has reddened ear canals, or other symptoms, it's important to take it to the vet as soon as possible as these could be signs of infection that could lead to deafness.
 Additional observations of ear problems can include black or yellow discharge from the ears, or a change in behavior, like not realizing you're in the room until it is touched.

 Your cat's reaction to the loud music and/or excessive noise is an instinctive act of self-protection.
 Heed the signals your cat is sending and try to tone down the volume when it is in the room.